-Functional separation of the regulatory authority is based in legislation, specifically in Act No. 575/2001 Coll. and from the Atomic Act (Act No. 541/2004 Coll.) ÚJD SR is not part of, and is not subordinated to the Ministry of Economy of SR or other ministry, which is supported by provisions of Sections 6 and 29 of Act No. 575/2001 Coll.
+Functional separation of the regulatory authority is stipulated by Act No. 575/2001 Coll. and from the Atomic Act (Act No. 541/2004 Coll.) ÚJD SR is not part of, and is not subordinated to any other ministry.
 The other central state administration authorities referred to in Section 21 (d) to (f), (h) and (i) Act No. 575/2001 Coll. are headed by a chairman, who is appointed or recalled by the Government.
 The chairman of ÚJD SR is accountable to the Government for the performance of his office.
 The Chairperson of ÚJD SR has been in her office continuously since 2002, since then six parliamentary elections have taken place.
-The activities of ministries through ministers and the activities of other central state administration authorities through their statutory bodies are managed, coordinated and controlled by the Government.
+The main regulatory authorities and the licencing procedure for construction, commissioning, operation and decommissioning are shown in figure 6.

-The functional separation of the regulatory body from the bodies responsible for the promotion or use of energy, including electricity generation, is also underlined by the explicit ban on business activities for the top officials, which is addressed by the Constitutional Act No. 357/2004 Coll. on the protection of the public interest in the performance of the functions of public officials as amended.
+The functional separation of the regulatory body from the bodies responsible for the promotion or use of energy, including electricity generation, is also underlined by the explicit ban on business activities for the top officials, which is addressed by the Constitutional Act No. 357/2004 Coll. on the protection of the public interest in the performance of the functions of public officials.
 Under the principle of incompatibility of the function of a public official with the performance of another job or activity, the said regulation explicitly prevents the head of the central state administration authority (chairman of ÚJD SR) and the secretary general of the Service Office from performing business activity and being a statutory body or a member of the statutory body, the member of a management, control or supervisory body of a legal entity established for the performance of business activity, except for the general meeting and the members' meeting.